skimindex Processing Model

 Persistence

-directory key.
+output key.
 The runner (not the atomic bricks) enforces these rules.

 Who persists what

-| Context | directory present? |
+| Context | output present? |

 Result |